GilbertHan1011/TrajConserve/README.md

 ## Documentation

 For detailed documentation, tutorials, and examples, visit our [website](https://GilbertHan1011.github.io/TrajConserve/).

-The documentation website is automatically built and deployed using GitHub Actions whenever changes are pushed to the main branch.
+And if you want to know the statistical background of TrajConserve, you can visit this [website](https://scatlas.readthedocs.io/en/latest/trajectory/20250330_statistical_trajconserve.html)

 ## Installation